luomus/bird-identification/README.md

 - Organizing the repos: continue with this repo, include baim features.
 Then rethink whether this tool and analysis (Bart) tool should be bundled together.
 And how to manage web interface vs. desktop app.
 - Error handling when functions return None
 - Prepare for missing audio files & missing data files
+- Running analysis should save settings to a metadata file.
+Report should show those settings.
 - Add type hints?
 - Unit testing?